-Benjamin the last Tasmanian tiger lives again in recently-uncovered film footage!
-Approx 3 mins of footage previously existed of this marsupial predator.
-The latest find adds a short but very sweet 21 seconds, and features the impressive creature moving around his enclosure.
+Benjamin the last Tasmanian tiger lives again in rare film footage!
+Approximately three mins of footage previously existed of this marsupial predator.
+This find adds a short but very sweet 21 seconds, and features the impressive creature moving around his enclosure.
 In line with recent archive presentations, Benjamin is rendered in glorious 4K.

 This was filmed by Sidney Cook, described by NFSA as “an unsung pioneer of Australian filmmaking, who had worked in the Salvation Army’s Limelight Department.”
 The footage shows “Zookeeper Arthur Reid and an associate rattle his cage at the far right of frame, attempting to cajole some action or perhaps elicit one of the marsupial’s famous threat-yawns.”